Mustang Ranch: In media

 The 1973 motion picture Charley Varrick contained a scene filmed at Mustang Ranch, with a cameo by Joe Conforte.
 Nevada writer Gabriel R. Vogliotti (1908–1983) did research living at the Mustang Ranch.
 In 1975, he authored The Girls of Nevada, with a subtitle on the dust jacket, Featuring Joe Conforte, Overseer of the Mustang Ranch.
-In 1978, Robert Goralnick wrote and directed Mustang: The House That Joe Built.The 2010 film Love Ranch starring Helen Mirren is loosely based on the events at the Mustang Ranch.
-After a visit to the new Mustang Ranch in 2008, Mirren announced she was a "complete believer in legal brothels."
+In 1978, Robert Goralnick wrote and directed Mustang: The House That Joe Built.

+The 2010 film Love Ranch starring Helen Mirren is loosely based on the events at the Mustang Ranch.
+After a visit to the new Mustang Ranch in 2008, Mirren announced she was a "complete believer in legal brothels".

+The brothel was the subject of the 2003 BBC TV documentary film Louis and the Brothel.The first episode of the second series of Stacey Dooley Sleeps Over USA, titled "The Brothel", was set in the Mustang Ranch.
+It was first broadcast in March 2024.